hey-meet/supply_chain/docs/week-plan-track/Week_2_plan_tracking.md

 * Initialize complete enterprise datasets for transportation and inventory.
 * Optimize data retrieval performance for the KB.

+### Notes

+Successfully established the foundational infrastructure for the dashboard and the Knowledge Base.
+The initial structural setup for the news intelligence agent is also in place.

 ## Day 2 — 13/07/2026